laoguowangCP/godot-statechart-sharp/docs/manual.md

 - For a leaf state, its child transitions are iterated in document order.
 If event matches, `Guard` signal will be emitted to check whether the transition is enabled.
 If does, then transition is selected, and iteration stops.
 - For non-leaf states, they need consider "selecting situation" of their descendant state(s):

-  - **Case "-1"** : no transition selected in active descendant(s).
+  - **Case "-1"** : no transition selected in active descendant state(s).
 State checks child transitions.
-  - **Case "0"** : transition selected in descendants, but not all of active descendant leaf has an ancestor with selected transition.
+  - **Case "0"** : transition selected in descendant state(s), but not all of active descendant leaf state has an ancestor with selected transition.
 They still ask for an enabled transition from ancestors, but expecting no confliction to selected one(s).
 In this case, state only checks targetless transitions.
   - **Case "1"** : transition selected in descendants, and all active descendant leaf has an ancestor with selected transition.
 No need to check.

 After that, selected transitions are executed.
 Here we update active states, invoke transitions, while doing some validation to avoid conflicts: